Surface Refinishing for Our K21 Training Glider

 1937 Club

 The 1937 Club welcomes alumni and kind supporters to receive updates on our club activities, such as intro days, maintenance events, and flying achievements.
+The club also aims to better integrate the community of past and present OUGC members and support a thriving gliding community.
 For any enquiries, please email president@ougc.org.